MrDrElliot/Lumina/README.md

 </table>

-**Lumina** is a C++-based, Vulkan-powered game engine built as a hands-on learning project.
-Inspired by engines like Unreal and Godot, it emphasizes reflection, modularity, and a clean visual editor built with ImGui.
+**Lumina** is a C++ game engine powered by Vulkan, built as a hands-on learning project.
+Inspired by engines like Unreal and Godot, it focuses on reflection, modularity, and a clean ImGui-based editor.
+The goal isn’t to become the next major engine or to optimize anyone’s workflow, but to serve as a passion project, a way to explore and experiment with the architectures that make up a full-fledged game engine.

 > ⚠️ **Early development** – APIs and systems are in flux, and not everything is fully documented or stable yet. **THE PROJECT MOST LIKELY WON'T BUILD FOR YOU, IF YOU WOULD LIKE TO BUILD IT, PLEASE REACH OUT TO GET HELP**